 In the returned "lossless" JSON results below, the

-last_checkins property is now an array with a single element, and
+items property is now an array containing objects as elements, and

 totalItems is a number.